How to Use Sketch and Inscription

 Fonts and text styling

-When you select a text element, you can customize it:
+When you select a text element, the Settings panel shows text controls:

-Font lets you choose from Times Roman, Arial, Optima, Trajan, Corporate, Futura, Minion, and Adobe Garamond.
+Font lets you choose from Times Roman, Arial, Optima, Cinzel, Copperplate, Futura, Cormorant Garamond, and EB Garamond.

 Exporting your sketch

 You can export your sketch by clicking the export button.
-Available formats are PNG, DLT, and DXF.
+Available formats are PNG, PLT (plotter), and DXF (CAD).

 Sketches on PDFs